Introduction

 - Transportation Issues

-- If the grill is too large to transport, consider further disassembly or renting an appropriate vehicle.
+- If the grill is too cumbersome to move, consider disassembling it further or renting an appropriate vehicle.

 - Some recycling centers may provide pickup services for large items; verify if this option is available.